Creating An Active Family

 Like I said, kids love to have fun.
 Don’t we all!

 However, not everyone will enjoy the same outdoor activities.
-Some will want to go swimming and others are up for a game of baseball.
+Some will want to go swimming, others are up for a game of baseball, and during the winter some people will want to grab Bauer hockey equipment and hit the closest ice rink.
 If your family is anything like mine, an argument will ensue as you decide which activity you’ll do.

 As the parent, it’s on you to make the final decision.
 You can take it to a vote and go with the majority.
 Or you can give each child the opportunity to pick the activity for a certain day.